-Operation Downunder was a major internal effort by the Philip Morris (PM) tobacco company to define a comprehensive strategy to combat the effects of public information that environmental tobacco smoke (ETS, or secondhand smoke) is harmful to non-smokers.
+Operation Downunder was a major internal effort by the Philip Morris (PM USA) domestic tobacco company to define a comprehensive strategy to combat the effects of public information that environmental tobacco smoke (ETS, or secondhand smoke) is harmful to non-smokers.
 It was the first attempt by Phillip Morris to engage large numbers of PR and scientific disinformation staff (and some lawyers and contractors) in comprehensive planning via brainstorming sessions.
 This later became an annual process under Geoff Bible at conferences held at Boca Raton.

 "We've got to get to people on the street, but we are constrained because we can't say it's safe."

-The document also contains a number of references concluding that the secondhand smoke issue will decrease PM's cigarette sales/profits:
+The document also contains a number of references concluding that the secondhand smoke issue will decrease PM's cigarette sales and its profits:

 "1.
-Problem -- [secondhand smoke issue] threatens number of smokers & number of cigarettes they smoke."
+Problem -- [secondhand smoke issue] threatens the number of smokers & number of cigarettes they smoke."

 Another passage says:

-Possible courses of action to take to address the ETS issue are listed in a 116-item brainstormed, numbered "ideas list" with various staff allocated to develop these into practical tactics.
+The Possible course of action which should be taken to address the ETS issue was recorded in a 116-item brainstormed, numbered "ideas list" with various staff allocated to develop these into practical tactics.
 Ideas on the list include:

 - 34. Create non-science journal.